-The director's report is consistent with the consolidated financial statements and has been prepared in on the commercial and companies register and on the accounting records and annual accounts of undertakings, as amended and included in the Corporate Governance overview of the director's report is consistent with the consolidated financial statements and has been prepared in accordance with applicable legal requirements.
+The director's report is consistent with the consolidated financial statements and has been prepared in accordance with the applicable legal requirements.

+The information required by Article 68bis paragraph (1) letters c) and d) of the law of December 19, 2002 on the commercial and companies register and on the accounting records and annual accounts of undertakings, as amended and included in the Corporate Governance overview of the director's report is consistent with the consolidated financial statements and has been prepared in accordance with applicable legal requirements.